r. September 514 AD

-[The war started 1504 years local time before Toy Soldiers.
+[The war started 1405 years local time before Toy Soldiers.
 I assume, with no justification, that Q'ell years are similar to Earth ones.]

 A Zygon spaceship containing the cyborg Skarasen crashes near Loch Ness.
 The Zygons feed off the Skarasen's milk.
 For centuries, the Skarasen is seen as the Loch Ness Monster.

-[He says this was 1300 years ago on page 38 of Only Human (set 2005).]
+[He says this was 1300 years ago in Only Human (p.38).]

 Bede completes his Ecclesiastical History of the English People.

 The fourth Doctor defeats the Tzun at Mimosa II.

 [First Frontier (p.
 123) dates this as 1224 years ago.
 In Lords of the Storm (p.
 208) the Doctor mentions he was travelling with Leela at the time.]

 [In Nightshade (p.
 32) the Doctor claims it was originally 8th Century.]

 ALT 8th Century AD